 Examine line 56 in the code below to see how we add a second argument, 180, which instructs Python to draw 180 degrees of a circle.

 Note that on line 57, we call the command hideturtle().
 This command hides our character so it doesn’t sit on top of my drawing.

 Your final drawing should look something like this:

 Congratulations!
 You’ve just drawn your first animation in Python!

 There are other commands you can use to enhance your drawing toolkit, but you’ve learned many of the key drawing tools for Python coding today.
 Some things you can add to your stick figure:

 - Try typing dot(30) and seeing what it does :)

 What else can you think of to add?
 What do you want to create?

 Next steps after your Python animation tutorial for kids

 Want to create new animations, games, quizzes, and more?
-Keep learning Python with Create & Learn and our award-winning coding for kids program.
-We offer live online Python classes (Python for AI, Data Science with Python and Pandas, and Pygame: Space Mission) and Python camps.
-Join along to build more animations, and dive further into this real-world programming language used by companies from Spotify to Netflix!
+Keep learning Python with Create & Learn's our award-winning live online Python classes: Python for AI and Data Science with Python and Pandas, and Python camps.
+Get live expert guidance as you build more animations, and dive further into this real-world programming language used by companies from Spotify to Netflix!